Indicative offer definition:

 Indicative Offer Pricing

 A non-binding offer will hold the information regarding the potential buyer’s price for the said product/service.
-It can be a price range or a specific figure per the transaction’s nature and/or request from any of the parties involved.
+It can be a price range or a specific figure per the transaction’s nature and request from any parties involved.
 It will also have a summary stating how the buyer will acquire the amount.
-It may also state the time period in which the buyer needs to acquire that fixed amount.
+It may also display the period in which the buyer needs to earn that fixed amount.
 A buyer can know the different prices offered to the seller and decide based on the information provided.

 Indicative Offer Payment Process

 It will also contain a proper explanation of the terms of payment.
-It may also hold information related to non-cash consideration which the seller is comfortable with.
+It may also hold information related to non-cash considerations which the seller is comfortable with.

 Indicative Offer Terms And Conditions

-Indicative offers will have all the conditions that both parties need to comply with during this phase.
-It will include any regulatory requirements and internal approvals that both buyer and seller need to abide by.
-Here it should be mentioned that, in case of any technical and specialized product, this contract will also include the support the seller must provide to the potential buyer to make sure that the complete buying and after-sales experience is ideal for the buyer.
+Indicative offers will have all the conditions parties must comply with during this phase.
+In addition, it will include any regulatory requirements and internal approvals that both buyer and seller must abide by.
+Here it should be mentioned that, in the case of any technical and specialized product, this contract will also include the support the seller must provide to the potential buyer to ensure that the complete buying and after-sales experience is ideal for the buyer.

 Indicative Offer Timeline

-It will also hold information related to the fixed time period within which the buyer needs to purchase.
-Anything related to the total time to complete the process, the expected ending date of the contract, and the time period of due diligence are mentioned to be well-informed and on the same page.
+It will also hold information about the fixed time period the buyer needs to purchase.
+Anything related to the total time to complete the process, the expected ending date of the contract, and the period of due diligence are mentioned to be well-informed and on the same page.

 Indicative Offer Confidentiality

 It also includes the complete assurance that the mentioned offer given by the buyer should be handled confidentially.
-It also includes the information that the other party can disclose to facilitate the selling process.
+It also consists of information the other party can disclose to facilitate the selling process.

-Everything that both the parties will be adding to the Indicative offer is mostly drawn based on the details available from CIM (Confidential Information Memorandum).
-So, both the buyer and seller need to sit through many management meetings and then develop the offer’s conditions, satisfying both parties involved.
+Everything that both parties will be adding to the Indicative offer is drawn chiefly based on the details available from CIM (Confidential Information Memorandum).
+So, both the buyer and seller must sit through many management meetings and develop the offer’s conditions, satisfying both parties involved.

 Indicative offer letter example